Olshanskaya/FE-Fake-Game-Store/README.md

 This project was created as an assignment at the [Integrify Academy](https://www.integrify.io/).

-Backend is created by me in 3 weeks.
+Frontend is created by me in 3 weeks.

 ## Description